Genshii8/format-mp3-artist-tags/README.md

   -h, --help            output options
 ```

-Generally speaking, if you want to specify an input directory, the command you run will look something like this: `yarn start -i /path/to/directory/ -o -u`.
+Generally speaking, if you want to specify an input directory, the command you run will look something like this:
+`yarn start -i /path/to/directory/ -o -u`

 Some notes about how this app functions: